-I have a nice collection of trade signs that we have aquired over the last 30 years..They consist of cow and horse heads, fisk sign, a large pistol, base guitar, large frying pan and many more..Most are figural and very old……I will get some photos of these hopefully soon….…
+I have a nice collection of Trade Signs that we have acquired over the last 40 years..They consist of cow and horse heads, fisk sign, a large pistol, base guitar, large frying pan and many more..Most are figural and very old……I will get some photos of these hopefully soon….…

 Trade signs: Vintage signage pieces that marked the history by Darryl Tilden, Roadrelics

-A Good sign usually meant good advertising, and therefore more income and increased reputation for those who offered different kinds of services.
-The importance of these signs can be found in the importance of all trades we cant imagine our lives without.
+usually a good Trade Sign meant good advertising, and therefore more income and increased reputation for those who offered different kinds of services.
+The importance of these signs can be found in the importance of all we cant imagine our lives without.
 That is why throughout history we can come across many different trade signs; tailors, pharmacists, dentists, butchers, bakers, blacksmiths, brewers, shoemakers, perfume makers, gunsmiths, locksmiths, pottery makers, watchmakers, fishermen signs, to different kinds of specialized shops, like specialised coffee and tea making shops, DIY shops, carpenters, painters, builders, rug makers, jewelry makers and many more .

 Furthermore materials used for these signs varied so we have many rustic wood signs, carefully hand-carved, usually with very detailed design.
 Also we also see wrought iron and guild signs, as well as gold leafing tradesigns, varying in size and shape.
 Also Guild signs especially played an important role in the history of tradesigns. we can find many iron guild signs in the shape of a boot, scissors, fish, sewing machine, coffee, plate, watch, pig, bottle and many others.